-Alikhan is a first year Ph.D. student working on the fabrication and in vivo validation of tissue engineered IVD constructs.
+Alikhan is a second year Ph.D. student working on the fabrication and in vivo validation of tissue engineered IVD constructs.

 - D. A. Siddiqui, J. J. Jacob, A. B. Fidai, and D. C. Rodrigues, “Biological characterization of surface-treated dental implant materials in contact with mammalian host and bacterial cells: titanium versus zirconia,” RSC Adv., vol. 9, no. 55, pp. 32097 – 32109, 2019.